 The national museum tells the story of the prince and his country.
-Their family crest, dates to the Middle Ages, when the Liechtenstein family was close friends with the Hapsburg family, who ruled the Holy Roman Empire.
+Their family crest dates to the Middle Ages, when the Liechtenstein family was close friends with the Habsburg family, who ruled the Holy Roman Empire.
 The Liechtenstein family purchased this piece of real estate from the Holy Roman Emperor.
 In 1719, the domain was granted principality status — answering only to the Emperor.
 The Liechtenstein princes — who lived near Vienna — saw their new country merely as a status symbol, and didn't even bother to visit for decades.
 In fact, it wasn't until the 20th century that the first Liechtenstein prince actually lived here.

 To this day Liechtenstein enjoys a close working relationship with its Swiss neighbors.

 And like Switzerland, a big part of its modern economy is tourism and sports — hosting visitors enjoying its dramatic natural beauty.
 Ski lifts, busy both winter and summer, take nature lovers to the dizzying ridge that serves as the border with Austria.
 Even in little little Liechtenstein...the views are big and the hiking possibilities go on and on.